andvg3/LSDM/README.md

 python predict_contact.py ../data/amass --load_model ../training/contactformer/model_ckpt/best_model_recon_acc.pt --output_dir PATH_OF_OUTPUT
 ```
 Please replace the `PATH_OF_OUTPUT` to any path you want.
 If you want to
-generate predictions for the PROXD dataset, you can try
+generate predictions for the PRO-teXt dataset, you can try
 ```
 python predict_contact.py ../data/proxd_valid/vertices_can --load_model ../training/contactformer/model_ckpt/best_model_recon_acc.pt --output_dir PATH_OF_OUTPUT
 ```
-The above example command generate predictions for the validation split of PROXD.
+The above example command generate predictions for the validation split of PRO-teXt.
 If you want save the probability for each contact object category in order
 to generate more diverse scenes, you can add a `--save_probability` flag
 in addition to the above command.